VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 In Vermont there is no formally defined practice or requirement for the handling of public rights-of-way from a taxation perspective and its relation with parcel mapping.
 Common, practical experience is that public rights-of-way such as roads and highways are just that—areas not to be obstructed by abutting private property owners—be they owned in fee or easements.
 State highways, for example, often involve the State purchasing lands between the road centerline and abutting parcel, whereas towns may or may not for local roads.
 These differences sometimes contribute to a lack of clarity about how to account for the area that is within a right-of-way and between an abutting private parcel and road centerline and have occasionally led to differences in their depiction and resulting acreage calculations.
 The Tax Department, with aid of partners, should develop and offer guidance for considering these areas with regard to taxation and related acreage calculations of associated parcels.

-Other states have attempted to clarify treatment of rights-of-way in statute which may also be an option for Vermont.
+[Other states have attempted](#a41-example-statutes-in-other-states) to clarify treatment of rights-of-way in statute which may also be an option for Vermont.
 However, these examples are arguably not clear for all conditions, and may be legally and administratively burdensome to enact and enforce.
-Review of listed vs. mapped acreage of ROW-abutting parcels (see [recommendation 5](#recommendation-5-clarify-grand-list-vs-gis-acreage-guidance)), clear guidance within the Tax Department's Lister and Assessor Handbook, and [VCGI's reporting of parcel data submittals](https://maps.vcgi.vermont.gov/parcelstatus) that are out of compliance with the state data standard by mapping to road centerline should be adequate to address the relatively low frequency of this practice (see [appendix X](#appendix-4-row-statutes-in-other-states)).
+Review of listed vs. mapped acreage of ROW-abutting parcels (see [recommendation 5](#recommendation-5-clarify-grand-list-vs-gis-acreage-guidance)), clear guidance within the Tax Department's Lister and Assessor Handbook, and [VCGI's reporting of parcel data submittals](https://maps.vcgi.vermont.gov/parcelstatus) that are out of compliance with the state data standard by mapping to road centerline should be adequate to address the relatively low frequency of this practice (see [appendix 4](#appendix-4-rights-of-way-mapping-and-taxation)).

 ![ROW_Zones_Diagram](https://github.com/user-attachments/assets/086078d4-7da8-496a-b4bb-3d380ca477f7)
 **Figure X:** *Caption text.*

 ## 4.3 Implementation

 Implementation of this recommendation is partially contingent on which jurisdiction or institution is ultimately responsible for maintaining parcel map data (see [recommendation 2](#recommendation-2-support-digital-parcel-maintenance-and-submittal-to-the-state-of-vermont)).
-If municipalities are to remain responsible,
+If municipalities are to remain responsible for mapping, the listed vs. mapped acreage review, Tax guidance, and GIS data standard-compliance reporting above, combined with existing education and professional development work via Tax's District Advisors and the Vermont Assessors and Listers Association (VALA) could be effective to bring all towns to uniformly map and calculate taxable acreage to edge of the ROW.

+If either Regional Appraisal Districts or the State assume ultimate responsibility for mapping, work they complete or oversee would need to follow state GIS parcel data standard and map to the edge of right of way.
+Education via the District Advisors, VALA, and potentially via Regional Appraisal District would still be needed to ensure consistency of practice in calculating taxable acreage to the edge of ROW.

 ## 4.4 Related Statutes
 [19 V.S.A. § 32 Assumed width of right-of-way](https://legislature.vermont.gov/statutes/section/19/001/00032)